Last Updated on 25th September 2022 by Sophie Nadeau

 Train travel in Italy is, in general, fast, efficient, and inexpensive.
 The train between Florence and Pisa is just over an hour and is on a direct route, meaning no pesky train changes and no waiting around to actually reach your desired destination!

-I don’t recommend the bus as, though the cities are within the same region, the bus interconnecting the two destinations don’t actually go into the city centres but instead service airport- city centre!
+I don’t recommend taking the bus as, though the cities are within the same region, the bus interconnecting the two destinations don’t actually go into the city centres but instead service airport to city centre, which will end up meaning that you spend even more time travelling between the two city centres!

 The one thing I would caution you on is to validate your ticket in advance.
 Too many times I’ve seen tourists and visitors fall into the trap of purchasing their ticket and believing that’s all they had to do!